anitab-org/anitab-forms-web/README.md

 -   Redux

 ## Documentation
-Documentation for the project is hosted [here](http://osp-web-docs.surge.sh/).
-We are using `Docusaurus` for maintaining the documentation of the project.
+Documentation for the project is hosted [here](https://osp-web-docs.surge.sh/).
+We use `Docusaurus` for maintaining the documentation of the project.

 ## Setup
 - To setup the project locally go through [this wiki page](https://github.com/anitab-org/open-source-programs-web/wiki/Fork,-Clone,-Remote-and-Pull-Request).